 If any relative is working in the energy sector and would be interested in coming in to the school to talk to the children please let us know.

 Competition time: We recently held a whole school competition to create Christmas tree decorations out of recycled materials.
 We received lots of creative decorations which made it harder to pick just two winners.
-These two decorations have now been chosen to represent our school in the Wicklow County final: Here are some of the other fantastic entries:
+These two decorations have now been chosen to represent our school in the Wicklow County final:

 May 2012: Fantastic news!
 We have been awarded our first green flag.
 Congratulations to all the students and staff in the school who worked really hard to achieve this.
 We will get our Green Flag in May 2012.